The Colledge Family Memorial Fellowship Trust

 • Target advanced trainees and early consultants: The fellowship is specifically designed for surgeons in late-stage training or within approximately 5 years of consultant appointment in head and neck surgery/ENT.

-• Focus on clinical/research experience, not conferences: Applications prioritizing hands-on clinical training or research at overseas centers are explicitly favoured over conference attendance.
+• Focus on clinical/research experience, not conferences: Applications prioritising hands-on clinical training or research at overseas centres are explicitly favoured over conference attendance.

-• Choose world-leading destinations: Successful applicants consistently target recognized centers of excellence.
-Australia, Canada, and select institutions in other countries feature prominently.
+• Choose world-leading destinations: Successful applicants consistently target recognised centres of excellence in countries including Australia, Canada, South Africa, the United States, and Germany.

-• Be subspecialty-specific: Recent winners pursued highly specialized areas within ENT/head and neck surgery.
+• Be subspecialty-specific: Successful applications pursue highly specialised areas within ENT/head and neck surgery.
 Demonstrate how the fellowship will develop expertise in a defined subspecialty.

 • Secure strong institutional support: Letters from both current and destination supervisors are required.
 These should clearly articulate the learning objectives and value of the placement.